830000A 1983: JIMMY CLIFF.

 Dick Heckstall-Smith, Willie Garnett & John Picard (horns)

-Note: The show was broadcast through UK radio (BBC1) ‘In Concert’ on 9.7.83
+Note: The songs above were broadcast through UK radio (BBC1) ‘In

-and various parts of the show were re-broadcast on BBC6 Music Live Hour
+show were re-broadcast on BBC6 Music Live Hour on 28.12.2010,

 Bring It On Home To Me and Money Honey were released officially on